VeerMuchandi/InnerLoopDev/SpringBootInnerLoopSetup.md

 This will create a new folder namd `gs-spring-boot`.

+This code has both gradle and maven build files ie., `build.grade` and `pom.xml`.
+Certain versions of Java Language extensions in the editor may resolve the dependencies incorrectly.
+We will be using maven in this lab.
+Let us rename `build.gradle` to `build.grade.dontuse` to be safe.

 In the explorer view, navigate to `gs-spring-boot/complete`, right click and choose `Open as Workspace`

 ## Explore code